 The floorspace shown for each site is indicative, based on site area, access arrangements and other environmental constraints.
 Planning permission will be granted provided that detailed proposals:

-- 1. Are broadly consistent with the indicative provision for the number of dwellings and/or floorspace. - 2.
+- 1. Are broadly consistent with the indicative provision for floorspace. - 2.
 Take account of all site specific development requirements set out in the relevant site profile.